Asteroids Clusters Comets Concepts Constellations Galaxies Moons Nebulae Planets and Moons Stars Surface Features

 A schematic map of the Solar System, showing the relative arrangement of the planets' orbits around the Sun.
 Note that the planets themselves are not drawn to scale here, and are placed arbitrarily in their orbits.
 For the planets' current positions in the sky, see the Planet Wheel.

-A system that consists of the Sun, eight major planets, three minor planets, sixty or more attendant moons, and a huge variety of asteroids, comets and other objects.
+A system that consists of the Sun, eight major planets, a growing number of recognised dwarf planets, approaching two hundred known attendant moons, and a huge variety of asteroids, comets and other objects.

 Relative Galactic Position of the Solar System